Reviews and Testimonials

 Why We Can’t Show Patient Reviews on Our Website

-The Australian Health Practitioners Regulation Agency (AHPRA) does not allow the posting of testimonials on any doctor’s website.
+The Australian Health Practitioners Regulation Agency (AHPRA) does not allow the posting of testimonials on any doctor or surgeon’s website.
 This was a ban that was put in place to help counteract fake testimonials used by other surgeons and medical clinics.

-Dr Doyle feels extremely honoured when his patients reach out personally to thank him, whether it’s with cards, gifts, letters or positive online reviews.
+Dr Doyle feels extremely honoured when his patients reach out personally to thank him.
 Unfortunately, due to government regulations, he isn’t permitted to share these with you through his website or any of his social media accounts.

-Gold Coast Plastic Surgery’s goal, always, is to provide the best possible patient experience.
-This allows us to benefit from many positive and honest word of mouth referrals.
-We have a great community of patients who talk about their experience with Dr Doyle positively.
+Gold Coast Plastic Surgery’s goal has always been to provide patient care.
+This allows us to benefit from many positive and honest word-of-mouth referrals.
+We have a great community of patients who talk about their experiences with Dr Doyle.

 Be Wary of Positive Online Reviews

 Our plastic surgery clinic has a strict code of ethics where we prohibit our staff from writing reviews and endorsements about Dr Doyle on review sites, forums and discussion boards.
-We wish that all medical staff had the same ethics.
+We wish that all medical staff had the same ethics, but sadly that is not the case.

 Keep in mind that the anonymous reviews posted on sites such as Realself, RateMDs, Truelocal and WhatClinic are not always factual.
 A genuine patient review is likely to outline their experience in a positive manner using detail.
 And, these patients typically aren’t afraid to post publicly using their name.